-As the cotton market faces significant challenges, Bangladesh's cotton consumption forecast for the marketing year 2024-25 has been revised upwards to 78 lakh bales.
-This adjustment comes from an initial estimate of 80 lakh bales made by the USDA in April 2024.
-Notably, the USDA had previously revised projections downwards in August and September due to various market pressures.
+As the cotton market grapples with persistent challenges, Bangladesh's cotton consumption forecast for the marketing year 2024-25 has been revised upwards to 78 lakh bales, a decrease from the earlier estimate of 80 lakh bales made by the USDA in April 2024.
+This revision follows downward adjustments in August and September due to various market pressures.
 Cotton prices have also seen a decline, falling 15% year-on-year to $1.79 per kg during the July-September period.

 Despite the upward revision in consumption, local production of cotton in Bangladesh remains low, estimated at only 1.5 lakh bales annually.
 Consequently, imports for the marketing year 2025 are projected at 77 lakh bales, marking a 2% increase from 75.75 lakh bales in the previous year.
 Local textile mills are grappling with operational challenges stemming from ongoing gas and electricity crises, which have further complicated the supply chain.
 However, demand for cotton has begun to rise again, particularly noted by the end of September 2024.